cakesolutions/sbt-cake/README.md

 and library versioning.
 The aim here is to supply and recommend a consistent set of good practices for use on all projects.

+This plugin is intended to be used as an accelerator for early project start up.
+As a project matures, it is expected that teams will migrate plugin functionality into their respective projects.
+For example, as a project moves towards production, then it is expected that teams should control their own library dependencies and so should eventually migrate away from the use of the `CakePlatformPlugin`.

 Note that by incorporating the `sbt-cake` plugin within your local project you automatically enable the [neo-sbt-scalafmt](http://scalameta.org/scalafmt/) plugin.
 This plugin provides the following additional SBT tasks:
 * `scalafmt` - rewrites project `src/main` code to match style rules present in a `.scalafmt.conf` file